brian-team/brian2/docs_sphinx/introduction/install.rst

 by Continuum Analytics.
 Its use will make the installation of Brian 2 and its dependencies simpler, since packages are provided in binary form, meaning that they don't have to be build from the source code at your machine.
-Furthermore, our automatic testing on the continuous integration services travis_ and appveyor_ are based on Anaconda, we are therefore confident that it works under this configuration.
+Furthermore, our automatic testing on the continuous integration services travis_ and azure_ are based on Anaconda, we are therefore confident that it works under this configuration.